 Most people have heard of the Angkor temples either from the history books or perhaps from Tomb Raider, but unless you’ve seen the temples yourself, nothing can prepare you for the Khmer genius and intricate aesthetic details that you’ll find at the Angkor temples.
 Located about 4 miles north of Siem Reap, the Angkor temples are the top attraction to see in Cambodia, and one that I had been looking forward to seeing ever since I started planning my travels around Asia.

-We opted for the most popular time to visit Angkor Wat, watching the sunrise come up behind the iconic pillars.
+We opted for the most popular time, visiting Angkor Wat at sunrise and watching the sun come up behind the iconic pillars.
 It was still dark when we set out for the Angkor temples on our tuk tuk ($15 total for 2 people), we made one stop before the temples to pick up our ID pass for the day.
 They they took our picture (at 5 in the morning, yikes!), and we were able to buy either a 1 day, 3 day, or 1 week pass.
 We bought the 1 day pass for $20 and continued on our way to our first stop, Angkor Wat.

 As we were walking towards the temple, there were tons of hawkers and food stall owners that walked with us and told us to come to their stall after sunrise for breakfast.
 They all had catchy names like Lady Gaga, David Beckham, or our personal favorite, 007.
 There was already a crowd of people surrounding the pond in front of the temple, but we somehow found a spot with a clear view, and waited for the sunrise.